AnalyticsAutomated/analytics_automated/docs/the_UI.rst

 **Backend**: The backend where this task will run, as defined above

+**Description**: This allows you to enter a short description of the task.

 **In Glob**: A comma separated list of file endings (i.e. .txt, .pdf, etc..)
-If the executable needs to consume a user input file the data provided will be to a file using the first glob in the list.
+If this task is the 1st in a job and needs to consume a user input file then the file will be given a suffix using the first glob in the list.
 Note that the 1st file ending in this list will be used to created an internal file string of the format JOB_UUID.[ENDING] this will be used interpolation in to the $INPUT control (see below).
 If the task is not the first one in a job the remaining globs will be used to retrieve all matching files from the previous task's results.